datashaman/phial-project/README.md

 The following _PSR_ interfaces are supported; any compatible implementation can be used, just pass parameters into the handler constructor or use your DI container to autowire it up.

 Also listed is the implementation used in this project.
-The implementations are wired up in _bootstrap/config.php_.
+The implementations are wired up in _config.php_.

 * [PSR-3 Logger Interface](https://www.php-fig.org/psr/psr-3) - [monolog/monolog](https://packagist.org/packages/monolog/monolog)
 * [PSR-7 HTTP Message Interface](https://www.php-fig.org/psr/psr-7) - [laminas/laminas-diactoros](https://packagist.org/packages/laminas/laminas-diactoros)